Anthony Rizzo Player Props: Yankees vs. Guardians

-Anthony Rizzo -- 2-for-4 with a double in his most recent game -- will be in action for the New York Yankees versus the Cleveland Guardians, with Shane Bieber on the hill, on April 10 at 6:10 PM ET.
+Anthony Rizzo -- 1-for-4 in his most recent game -- will be in action for the New York Yankees versus the Cleveland Guardians, with Hunter Gaddis on the hill, on April 11 at 6:10 PM ET.

-He strung together two hits (going 2-for-4 with a double) in his most recent appearance against the Orioles.

 Anthony Rizzo Game Info & Props vs. the Guardians